Kthulu120/Cryplicity/README.md

 ## Backers

 Support us with a donation and help us continue our efforts.
 Any ether you send feeds a starving talented developer.
+Don't let the devs time be for nothing help out a little bit and donate to the developer fund fam.

 Ethereum Address : 0x958764057a6f16F9972C0F6a5a06FcEEa822D25B
+XRB Addy: xrb_1m4wshb86nyeua1etj6x11x5736son19aimwiayz4yrp5fe5b5jnf6zhhow6
+Litecoin Addy: LNUj7y1459wC8ZdEMdDmPfobhX7jBi7JHG

+Again thanks!!!

 ## Sponsors